BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 This Python script converts your Serato DJ Pro library (playlists, tracks, metadata, beatgrids, and hot cues) into a Rekordbox XML file that can be imported into Rekordbox DJ (tested on 6.8.5 and should work on older/newer compatible versions).

+# Why did I make this?

+As a DJ who mostly uses Serato in HID mode with my laptop, it's still beneficial to have a working USB so I can go along to a gig with just a USB and headphones, or just to have it as a backup.

+I couldn't find any other free software that could convert it so I decided to make my own.

 ## Features

 *   **Playlist Conversion:** Converts your Serato crates into Rekordbox playlists/folders.